 Gee Wiz!
 The Armageddon of Cloud Attacks Incarnated

-We were planning on leading with the annual Stack Overflow developer survey’s results, because what could take precedence over that?!
+We were planning on leading with the annual Stack Overflow Developer Survey results, because what could take precedence over that?!
 Well…maybe ChaosDB.

-Israeli unicorn Wiz, co-founded by Assaf Rappaport former GM of Microsoft’s Israel R&D Center, disclosed a major vulnerability in Azure Cloud’s Cosmos DB, dubbing the hack ChaosDB.
-While the team at Wiz is indeed spearheaded by the former CTO of Microsoft’s Cloud Security Group as well, this is still a major disclosure – and some might claim, worth well more than the $40K price tag Microsoft was willing to pay for it.
-This has begged the question by many, will less ethical hackers be more inclined to sell such critical data to malicious hackers for a better price?!
+In…, Israeli unicorn Wiz, co-founded by Assaf Rappaport (former GM of the Microsoft Israel Development Center, disclosed a major vulnerability in Microsoft Azure Cosmos DB, dubbing it ChaosDB.
+Although the team at Wiz is spearheaded by Ami Luttwak, the former CTO of Microsoft’s Cloud Security Group, this is still a major disclosure—and some might claim, worth much more than the $40K price tag Microsoft was willing to pay for it.
+This has caused many to beg the question: Will less ethical hackers be more inclined to sell such critical data to malicious hackers for a better price?
 Chilling.

-This comes hot on the heels of another major Azure disclosure, by yet another Israeli security company, Guardicore.
+This news comes hot on the heels of another major Azure vulnerability, the Critical 9.9 Vulnerability, exposed by yet another Israeli security company, Guardicore.
 Not a very good month for Azure Security.
-This vulnerability, a critical vulnerability in Hyper-V’s virtual network switch driver AKA the Critical 9.9 Vulnerability, the underlying technology in Azure Cloud, was found by security researchers Ophir Harpaz from Guardicore, and Peleg Hadar of Microsoft.
-You can see it discussed in detail at the upcoming Black Hat conference.
+The Critical 9.9 Vulnerability is a critical vulnerability in Hyper-V’s virtual network switch driver, the underlying technology in Azure Cloud.
+It was found by security researchers Ophir Harpaz of Guardicore and Peleg Hadar of Microsoft, and will be discussed in detail at the upcoming Black Hat conference.

 Interesting that Microsoft, which has (or had…) a better security reputation than AWS, is failing here—security is one of their key differentiators when competing against the nearly ubiquitous AWS, and against Google Cloud, which still leads in terms of market share.